nilsreiter/pills-repository/README.md

-# pills-repository

-Track pills for the pet with home assistant
+# Pills for Home Assistant

+Take stock of your dogs medicinal supplies.

+## Installation